This little baby generated 35,859 leads in 60 days…

-Reports and Guides are amongst the most common types of Lead Magnets.
+Reports and guides are among the most common types of Lead Magnets.

 If you use a Lead Magnet of this type — be careful.
 You could easily violate the specificity rule with this kind of Lead Magnet.

-Here’s an example Free Report Lead Magnet opt-in from Joe Polish at Piranha Marketing.
+Here’s an example free guide Lead Magnet opt-in from HubSpot…

 Cheat sheets and handouts work well.